bbatsov/metaredux/_drafts/sharpening-ciders-debugging-tools.md

   anything that compiled routes or components into records (compojure users know the pain).
-- `defrecord`/`deftype` inline methods no longer blow up with the infamous `Unable to resolve symbol: STATE__` error, and neither do `#dbg` on bare collection literals or heavily destructured arguments.
+- `defrecord`/`deftype` inline methods no longer blow up with the infamous `Unable to resolve symbol: STATE__` error - the instrumenter now sensibly skips the method bodies, which compile to real JVM methods that can't capture debugger state. `#dbg` on a bare collection literal triggered the same error; fixed too.
+And heavily destructured argument lists used to crash instrumentation in their own special way - not anymore.
 - A form too large to instrument (yes, that's a JVM limitation - `Method code too large!`) now degrades gracefully: CIDER retries without local capture and tells you what happened, instead of surfacing a raw compiler error.